VinaySingh561/Recommender_System/README.md

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

 Contact
-For any questions or inquiries, feel free to reach out to Your Name.
+For any questions or inquiries, feel free to reach out to Vinay Singh.